Gender equality remains a crucial issue all over the world. For people in Finland, it has been an important guiding principle for a long time.

 Koutaniemi’s subjects have included Syrian refugees who have escaped across the border; Rohingya refugees from Myanmar; Chechen refugees in Finland; the unique dress style of the Herero people of southern Africa; HIV-positive transsexuals in Mexico; girls’ fate in a rural Kenyan culture that practices female genital mutilation; and Uganda’s progress in stopping the practice.

-A composer of classical music, Kaija Saariaho (born in 1952) has created pieces on commission for numerous ensembles, including the Kronos Quartet, the New York Philharmonic and the Finnish National Opera.
+A composer of classical music, Kaija Saariaho (1952–2023) created pieces on commission for numerous ensembles, including the Kronos Quartet, the New York Philharmonic and the Finnish National Opera.
 Her composition L’amour de loin won a Grammy for Best Opera Recording in 2011.
 She has also received the Wihuri Foundation’s Sibelius Prize, the Polar Music Prize, the Nordic Council Music Prize, the Prix Ars Electronica, the BBVA Foundation Frontiers of Knowledge Award and many others.

 So how do you describe Saariaho’s music?
 She has used computer analysis in creating musical structures, has included electronic music in her pieces and merges the visual world with the musical world.
 Writing about her opera Adriana Mater, in the New Yorker, in 2006, Alex Ross put it like this: “Instruments cry out at high or low extremes; pitches are bent or broken apart; violins are bowed with such intensity that they groan…It’s the kind of sound that boxes the ears and maxes out the brain; information pours in on all frequencies.”